Napoleon: Temporary peace in Europe

 The 1803 Louisiana Purchase totalled 827,987 sqmi, doubling the size of the United States.

 After a decade of war, France and Britain signed the Treaty of Amiens in March 1802, bringing the Revolutionary Wars to an end.
 Under the treaty, Britain agreed to withdraw from most of the colonies it had recently captured from France and her allies, and France agreed to evacuate Naples.
 In April, Bonaparte publicly celebrated the peace and his controversial Concordat of 1801 with Pope Pius VII under which the pope recognized Bonaparte's regime and the regime recognized Catholicism as the majority religion of France.
 In a further step towards national reconciliation (known as "fusion"), Bonaparte offered an amnesty to most émigrés who wished to return to France.

 With Europe at peace and the economy recovering, Bonaparte became increasingly popular, both domestically and abroad.
 In May 1802, the Council of State recommended a new plebiscite asking the French people to make "Napoleon Bonaparte" consul for life.
 (It was the first time his first name was officially used by the regime.)
 About 3.6 million voted "yes" and 8,374 "no." 40–60% of eligible Frenchmen voted, the highest turnout for a plebiscite since the revolution.

 France had regained her overseas colonies under Amiens but did not control them all.
 The French National Convention had voted to abolish slavery in February 1794, but in May 1802 Bonaparte reintroduced it in all the recovered colonies except Saint-Domingue and Guadeloupe which were under the control of rebel generals.
-A French military expedition under Antoine Richepanse regained control of Guadeloupe, and slavery was reintroduced there on 16 July.
+A French military expedition under Antoine Richepance regained control of Guadeloupe, and slavery was reintroduced there on 16 July.